- What is Zyrtec?

 - Why Vets Are Prescribing Zyrtec For Dogs

-4. Signs Your Dog Is Suffering From Allergies
+- Signs Your Dog Is Suffering From an Allergic Reaction

 Why Vets Are Prescribing Zyrtec For Dogs

-In case you aren't familiar with Zyrtec, it's an allergy medication that can be purchased at your local drug store.
-It's used to treat symptoms like watery or itchy eyes, runny noses, sneezing, hives, and itching.
-Its main competitor is Benadryl, another well-known allergy medication.
-Unlike Benadryl, drowsiness with Zyrtec is often very rare.
+In case you aren't familiar with using Zyrtec for dogs, it's an allergy medication that can be purchased at your local drug store.
+It's used to treat symptoms for people and dogs alike; watery or itchy eyes, runny noses, sneezing, hives, and itching.
+Its comparable to Benadryl, another well-known allergy medication but unlike Benadryl, drowsiness with Zyrtec is often very rare.

-The active ingredient in Zyrtec is cetirizine.
-Cetirizine is an antihistamine commonly used to treat itchy skin in dogs.
-It's a popular prescription for canines because most dogs tolerate the medication very well, and it doesn't have the effect of leaving your pet sedated and lethargic.
+Zyrtec's active ingredient, Cetirizine, is an antihistamine commonly used to treat itchy skin in dogs.
+It's a popular prescription for canines because most dogs tolerate the medication very well and it doesn't have the effect of leaving your pet sedated and lethargic.